Last Updated: March 11, 2022

 We understand that regulatory bodies have taken a diverse approach to the laws and regulations regarding digital assets, including some characterizing or defining digital assets as , convertible virtual currency (by USA FinCEN) or virtual commodity (by Hong Kong).
 As a trading platform, we believe that all digital assets available on OKX.com are an innovative alternative asset class; and therefore, digital assets should not be called currency or money

 Disclosure: Digital assets are not fiat money nor fiat currency.
 Digital assets are NOT backed by any government or central bank.
 We may at times have opinions of the different regulatory approaches taken by various government bodies; however, at all times, we will fully abide by rules and regulations of the respective countries we operate in.
 We regularly communicate with regulators and industry on the best approach to regulating digital asset businesses.
 Furthermore, OKX does not accept certain customers.
 To maintain our strong reputation in the market and ensure a robust compliant marketplace, we have decided to not seek nor accept customers from certain jurisdictions including Hong Kong (specifically regarding our derivatives-related Services for retail users), Cuba, Iran, North Korea, Crimea, Malaysia, Syria, USA [including all USA territories like Puerto Rico, American Samoa, Guam, Northern Mariana Island, Malta and the US Virgin Islands (St. Croix, St. John and St. Thomas)], Canada (limited to the provinces of Ontario and Quebec), the United Kingdom (specifically regarding our derivatives-related Services for retail users), Bangladesh, Bolivia and Malta.
+Residents of Ontario, Canada are not permitted to open new accounts at OKX or access the Services if they have not yet opened an account.

 We cooperate with governments and respect regulations and comply with applicable regulations.
 As good corporate citizens, we may be asked for information from law enforcement authorities and will assist if permissible by law as law enforcement conduct investigations to pursue and thwart illicit activity.
 What this also means is that our platform is intended for law abiding customers.
 We welcome the opportunity to earn your business, and in return we require that you act legally and properly on our platform.